Binding energy of compact stars and their non-radial oscillations

 \section{Summary and future directions}

-In the present study, we investigated on the possible existence of a correlation between the binding energy of compact stars and the frequencies of their non radial pulsation modes.
-The analysis was performed withing the relativistic Cowling approximation and it included the calculation of $f$ and $p_1$ modes.
+In the present study, we investigated the possible existence of a correlation between the binding energy of compact stars and the frequencies of their non-radial pulsation modes.
+The analysis was performed within the relativistic Cowling approximation and it included the calculation of $f$ and $p_1$ modes.
 Notably, as core-collapse supernovae may be informative for both the binding energy and the oscillation frequencies, a single event could, in principle, provide important insight for the physics of compact stars.

 Interestingly, we found that, for hadronic models, the $f$ mode frequency is correlated to the binding energy with a respective correlation $R_{fit}^2$ coefficient of 0.99.
 The case was similar for the $p_1$ modes as well.
-The derived linear formulas describing the dependence were found to reproduce the exact theoretical prediction within a $10\%$ error margin (for stellar configurations with masses larger than $1.2M_\odot$).
+The derived linear formulas describing the dependence were found to reproduce the exact theoretical predictions within an error margin of $\sim10\%$ for $f$ modes and $\sim12\%$ for $p_1$ modes (for stellar configurations with masses larger than $1.2M_\odot$).

 Another important remark is that the predictions of hybrid EOSs were found to deviate from the proposed fitted formulas, with the differences increasing for higher energy density jump values.
 Notably, in the case of $f$ modes, deviations close to $30\%$ were reported.
 As a consequence, the empirical formulas derived in the present work may potentially allow us to probe the nature of compact star cores.
 More precisely, significant deviations (of future precise astronomical measurements) from the predictions of such empirical relations could potentially be attributed to the existence of exotic degrees of freedom in the stellar interior.